Arizona Personal Injury Attorneys

 Under the law of Arizona personal injury, the party responsible for causing any injury or damage is held liable and should be required to cover for damages.
 Depending on the type of legal wrongs or actions will determine the outcome of the negligent party.
 Personal injury law can be categorized into three parts: negligence, intentional torts and strict liability torts.
 Each category is handled differently according the level or cause of actions.

-If you or a loved one falls victim to any personal injury case, you must take prompt action to preserve any evidence by contacting an experienced personal injury lawyer.
-At Breyer Law offices, we will investigate the accident and aggressively pursue compensation for your injuries.
+If you or a loved one falls victim to any personal injury case, you must take prompt action to preserve any evidence by contacting an experienced Arizona personal injury attorney.
+At The Husband & Wife Law Team, we will investigate the accident and aggressively pursue compensation for your injuries.
 Hiring the right lawyer can make a difference.

 "What is my case worth?"